longitudinal-data-analysis-prac-2024/team_1_project/README.md

 ![**Figure 4.
 Cross-Lag Model on the relationships between peer support and self-control across the transition from primary school (wave 1) to the first (wave 2) and second year (wave 3) of secondary school**](plots/clm_4.png)

 \n The relationship between peer support and self-control is shown in the path diagram in Figure 4.
-Self-control remained relatively stable across all three waves (β = 0.51 and 0.53).
-Peer support was also stable across waves, with stability coefficients of β = 0.33 from Wave 1 to Wave 2 and β = -0.28 from Wave 2 to Wave 3.
+Self-control remained relatively stable across all three waves, with stability coefficients of β = .49 from Wave 2 to Wave 3 and β = .45 from Wave 1 to Wave 2.
+Peer support was also stable across waves, with stability coefficients of β = .26 from Wave 1 to Wave 2 and β = -.34 from Wave 2 to Wave 3.
+While there was is a significant negative covariance between peer support and self-control in the final year of primary school (β = -.33, p \< .001), the negative covariance was not significant from transition to the first and second years of secondary school (Wave 2: β = -.07, p = .28; Wave 3: β = .-.11, p =.06).
+No cross-lagged effect between parental support and self-control at any wave was significant.

-In terms of the cross-lagged effects, peer support at Wave 2 did not show a significant association with self-control at Wave 3 (β = -0.06, p = .19).
-Similarly, peer support at Wave 1 was not significantly associated with self-control at Wave 2 (β = -0.01, p = .83).
-Equally, self-control at Wave 1 did not show a significant association with peer support at Wave 2 (β = -0.07, p = .12), and self-control at Wave 2 was not significantly associated with peer support at Wave 3 (β = 0.02, p = .70).

 # 4. Discussion